Countries

 Ghana

-Ghana’s ranking in the WB Doing Business report has gone from 82nd place in 2006 to 67th in 2011.
+Ghana’s WB Doing Business ranking has gone from 82nd place in 2006 to 70th in 2015.

 Ghana’s employers’ national and international interests are being represented by the Ghana Employers’ Association, member of the International Organisation of Employers.
 DECP undertook a fact-finding mission to GEA in early 2007 and concluded a partnership agreement in November 2007.

 Cooperation between GEA and DECP has focussed on developing a strategic plan and on recruiting and retaining members, as well as on developing income-generating services.
+Other priorities include the setting up of a sustainable regional structure.